dingo-actual/om/readme.md

 ## `ARC`: Attentive Recurrent Cell

 The Attentive Recurrent Cell (`ARC`) is a lower-level component of Om LLM.
-It represents a recurrent cell that utilizes attention calculations to update state.
-Unlike the multi-head attention component of a transformer, the memory component of an `ARC` performs multiple project-then-attend operations.
+It represents a recurrent cell that utilizes attention calculations to update the state.
+Unlike the multi-head attention component of a transformer, the memory component of an `ARC` performs a sequence of project-then-attend operations.
 Beyond the first of these operations, the number of additional parameters added to the model is rather small, having nine matrices of size `(memory_dim_prev, memory_dim_next)` for each memory head: three for the "read" state sequence, three for the "write" state sequence, and three for the non-state sub-sequence.
 Additionally, `ARC` is compatible with RoPE and/or CoPE positional embeddings.

 The forward pass of `ARC` requires three inputs: